Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * The result of the operation *Cut12* for arguments *S1* and *S2* contains the parts of argument *S1* that have state **OUT** relative to the opposite argument *S2*.
 * The result of the operation *Cut21* for arguments *S1* and *S2* contains the parts of argument *S2* that have state **OUT** relative to the opposite argument *S1*.
 * For the arguments of collection type (WIRE, SHELL, COMPSOLID) the type will be passed in the result.
 For example, the result of Common operation between Shell and Wire will be a compound containing Wire.
+* For the arguments of collection type (WIRE, SHELL, COMPSOLID) containing overlapping parts the overlapping parts passed into result will be repeated for each container from the input shapes containing such parts.
+* The result of the operation Fuse for the arguments of collection type (WIRE, SHELL, COMPSOLID) will contain the same number of containers as the arguments.
+The overlapping parts (EDGES/FACES/SOLIDS) will be shared among them.
+For example, the result of Fuse operation between two wires will be two wires sharing coinciding edges if any.
+* The result of the operation Common for the arguments of collection type (WIRE, SHELL, COMPSOLID) will consist of the containers containing the same overlapping parts.
+For example, the result of Common operation between two fully/partially overlapping wires will be two wires containing the same edges.

 @subsection occt_algorithms_9_4 Examples